 The Big Issue- Vote for Good Mental Health

 The right to vote is a fundamental human right and is enshrined in the European Convention on Human Rights.
 Diverse representation from all parts of the community is necessary if we are to build a fairer society.
 Yet those with mental health problems, despite having the right to vote, often don’t register or cast their vote.
 A significant number of mental health patients/service users remain unaware of their eligibility to vote, do not know how to register to vote, lack confidence to cast their vote or believe it is of no value to do so.

 A survey of mentally ill in-patients in Westminster at the time of the 2010 general election revealed that in-patients who were eligible to vote were half as likely to register as the general election and half as likely to cast their vote once registered.

 The Central and North West London Foundation Trust and the Royal College of psychiatrists are launching a campaign to promote the voting rights of people living with mental health problems.
 The message – that the opinion of a person with mental health illness is of equal value as that of others – challenges the stigma many people with mental health problems endure.

 Voting gives mental health patients/service users a political voice and an opportunity to influence government policy.
 It is a powerful symbol of inclusion or exclusion from society.
 We should all support this campaign – it will create a healthier society for all of us.

-We will shortly complete a continuing professional development module for the Royal College of Psychiatrists which will promote the knowledge of voting rights of those living with mental illness amongst psychiatrists.
+Produce a continuing professional development module for the Royal College of Psychiatrists which will promote the knowledge of voting rights of those living with mental illness amongst psychiatrists.

-If you would like further information or have any questions, please email Dr Maria Clarke or Dr Masum Khwaja who are consultant psychiatrists at the Trust and honorary clinical senior lecturers at Imperial College School of Medicine
+If you would like further information or have any questions, please email Dr Maria Clarke or Dr Masum Khwaja

 Dr Maria Clarke: firstname.lastname@example.org